mike-menendez/java-http-tut/java/README.md

 Java bean.
 A bean is a class that implements Seriablizable; I don't think this will pop up.

+Interfaces vs Abstract Class.
+I think this [link](https://www.guru99.com/interface-vs-abstract-class-java.html) does a better job than I could of comparing the two.
+They are extremely important in Java.

 # Design Patterns
 These should be the only two that I can think of that may be in the project.